I am not a dog trainer nor do I have a career in anything dog-related. I'm just a girl who did mountains of research

 An Introduction to My Heeler

 First and foremost, I wrote an article about my ACD entitled Australian Cattle Dogs: These Little Biters Will Drive You Crazy in 2014.
 That was six years ago.
 Yusuke is now an adult dog and one of the best that I've ever known.
-After my first article, I received a large wave of questions and inquiries on how my training went with him so I wanted to write another article to answer a lot of the common questions I have gotten over the years.
+After my first article, I received a large wave of questions and inquiries about how my training went with him, so I wanted to write another article to answer a lot of the common questions I have gotten over the years.

 Yusuke is now a happy, six-year-old dog.
 My husband and I just celebrated his birthday on April 26th, 2020.
 He has lived in three different states, six different houses, and got a mini golden doodle sister named Ginger in 2016 (photo below).
 Adding a second dog to our family was a whole other story that I will need to save for another article.
 He is a well-adjusted dog with (mostly) good behavior and I credit that with his steady training as well as a wonderful, structured doggie daycare he used to attend at "The Howliday Inn" when we lived in Missouri.

 Common Training Questions